-Oregon has been participating in the National High School Mock Trial Competition (NHSMTC) since 1987, and Classroom Law Project is proud to carry that legacy for Oregon high schools into the 21st century!
-Every February and March, high school teams from all around the state compete in 8 different regional competitions.
-The winners of those regionals compete at the State Competition and that winner goes on to the National Competition to compete against winners from states across the country.
-Check out all our past winners!
+Oregon has been participating in the National High School Mock Trial Competition (NHSMTC) since 1987, and Classroom Law Project is proud to continue that legacy today.
+Every February and March, high school teams from around the state compete in Regional Competitions.
+The top teams then compete at the State Competition, and that winner goes on to the National Competition to compete against teams from across the country.

 Classroom Law Project coordinates the high school mock trial competitions in Oregon and also provides workshops for teachers on how to implement mock trial strategies in their classrooms.